drojaazu/megadev/design.md

 The Mega Drive by itself has no operating system.
 The data on the cartridge is the sum of all the code that will run on the hardware.
 There is no standard library to reference.
 There is not even a simple `print` statement to have text show up on the screen, unless you write one yourself.

-Writing a game for retro hardware is, in a way, writing an "operating system" from scratch, which is both thrilling and drudgery.
+Writing a game for retro hardware is, in a way, writing an "operating system" from scratch, which is both a thrill and drudgery.
 Before you can really dig into the fun stuff, you have to plan how to manage your hardware resources (especially VRAM) and how to architect your program.
 The complexity of this planning/design phase escalates once we bring the Mega CD into the picture.
 You now have a second CPU, non-persistent memory regions and buffer ownership to manage as well.

 This is why, before anything else, you should familiarize yourself with the hardware.
 First, read the "Mega CD Outline" official documentation.
 This provides a decent introduction to the hardware and its capabilities.
 Next, browse the "Mega CD BIOS Manual," "Mega CD Hardware Manual," and "Mega CD Software Development Manual."
 While don't have to read these closely (and frankly, some of the translations throughout make things even more confusing at times), but at least give them a glance to get an idea of some of the terminology used.